-- Charting the direction, strategies and financial objectives of the Company and ensuring appropriate resources are available - Monitoring the implementation of those policies and strategies and the achievement of those financial objectives - Monitoring compliance with control and accountability systems, regulatory requirements and ethical standards - Ensuring the preparation of accurate financial reports and statements - Reporting to shareholders and the investment community on the performance and state of the Company - Appointing and monitoring the performance of senior executives - Establishing proper succession plans for management of the Company
+- Charting the direction, strategies and financial objectives of the Company and ensuring appropriate resources are available; - Monitoring the implementation of those policies and strategies and the achievement of those financial objectives; - Monitoring compliance with control and accountability systems, regulatory requirements and ethical standards; - Ensuring the preparation of accurate financial reports and statements; - Reporting to shareholders and the investment community on the performance and state of the Company; - · Appointing and monitoring the performance of senior executives; and - Establishing proper succession plans for the management of the Company.

-The Company has established the functions delegated to senior executives.
-The Board Charter summarises the role and responsibilities of the Chief Executive Officer and the Company Secretary.
+The Board Charter very broadly summarises the role and responsibilities of the Chief Executive Officer ("CEO") and the Company Secretary.

-The Board delegates responsibility for the day to day management of the Company to the Chief Executive Officer.
-However, the Chief Executive Officer must consult the Board on matters that are sensitive, extraordinary or of a strategic nature.
+The Board delegates responsibility for the day to day management of the Company to the CEO.
+However, the CEO must consult with the Board on matters that are sensitive, extraordinary or of a strategic nature.

 The Company Secretary supports the effectiveness of the Board.
 The Company Secretary is accountable directly to the Board, through the Chair, on all matters to do with the proper functioning of the Board.